Wikitree Series: Part 1 and 2

 • Saturday Morning Drop-In: The third Saturday of each month we have experienced genealogists on hand to assist in solving genealogical issues from basic to complex.
 Members also come to work collegially.
 No charge. (on hiatus)

 • Monthly Membership Meetings: We showcase an expert on genealogical research methods and new technology.
 All presentations are designed to help our members become better genealogists.
 Meetings are typically held on the 4th Tuesday of each month at 7 PM (with exception of some international speakers or special events on 4th Saturday afternoons) and are free.
-We are currently meeting by Zoom and are now planning to meet in-person quarterly.
+We are currently meeting in a hybrid model, at the Austin Dispute Resolution Center, 5407 N IH-35, Suite 410, Austin (Chase Bank Building in Capital Plaza, 4th floor) and via Zoom.

 • Research Trips: Further your research by visiting genealogy libraries and archives across the US.
 Our fall trip in October 2019 was to the Family History Library in Salt Lake City.
 We’re looking forward to more trips in the future.

 • Our Summer Seminar: We bring in a known expert for an extended seminar.
-In 2023, we welcomed Diahan Southard once again!
+In 2023, we welcomed Diahan Southard once again.
+In October 2025, we are planning to welcome Blaine Bettinger.

 Visitors are always welcome at any of our meetings.
 So please come, and bring a friend!